-It’s due to this that creating an emergency plan is something every carer should do in order to ensure the person you care for can always receive the care they need, even if something unexpected means you can’t get to them.
+Creating an emergency plan is something every carer should do in order to ensure the person you care for can always receive the care they need, even if something unexpected means you can’t be by their side.

 Making an Emergency Plan

-The first step you should take when forming an emergency plan for the person you care for is to make a card to keep in your wallet or purse, with the information that you are a carer and how to contact someone to make sure the person you care for is provided assistant if you can’t be there.
-An emergency card such as this can be really useful if something does happen to you making you unable to contact people and arrange alternative care yourself.
+The first step you should take when forming an emergency plan for the person you care for is to make a card to keep in your wallet or purse.
+It should contain the carer’s contact information and whom else to contact in an emergency.
+This emergency card can be really useful to make alternative arrangements should you be out of reach during an emergency.

 Secondly, schedule in an hour or two in a day in which you can sit down and formulate your emergency plan in full.
 It can be hard to find time in the day when you are caring for someone, so you might want to consider asking a friend or family member to cover your caring responsibilities for a few hours so you can get everything arranged in one go.